Jeremy-Day-Lab/ratlas/README.md

 # Ratlas

-`Ratlas` is an R Shiny web application which hosts the Day lab published single-nuclei datasets. **You may use the `Ratlas` app by visiting the following URL: <https://day-lab.shinyapps.io/ratlas/>.** All information regarding the currently hosted datasets can be found at the app's homepage.
+`Ratlas` is a R Shiny web application which hosts the Day lab published single-nuclei datasets. **You may use the `Ratlas` app by visiting the following URL: <https://ratlas.org/>.** All information regarding the currently hosted datasets can be found at the app's homepage.

 ## FAQs: